It's Okay to Not Be Okay (Philippine TV series): Marketing

 The first teaser for the series was revealed on December 10, 2024.
 The official poster was revealed on June 26, 2025.

 A special screening attended by the cast and invited celebrity guests was held on July 17, 2025 at Trinoma.

 The series also held three media conferences.
 First media conference to kick-off the show was held in early July 2025.
 The second press conference took place in August 2025, few weeks after its release and receiving positive feedback from its audience.
 The finale media conference was held in late September 2025, few weeks before the show wrapped up.

 During the finale media conference, the show announced the release of its official merchandise.

 Release

 The series was first released on Netflix on July 18, 2025, and on iWant on the following day.
-It premiered on Kapamilya Channel and other sister networks on July 21, 2025.
+It premiered on Kapamilya Channel and other television channels & platforms on July 21, 2025.
 The series originally consisted of 65 episodes before it extended to 80 episodes.
 It is now pushed back to 65 episodes.

+Soundtrack

+The official soundtrack released on August 22, 2025.